OkuboHeavyIndustries/Mini-Mobile-Mission-Control/README.md

 Twitter @okuboheavyind, reddit okuboheavyindustries and Instagram @okuboheavyindustries

-If you like this project and can afford it please feel free to send me a cup of coffee!
+If you like this project and can afford it please send me a cup of coffee!

 Bitcoin: 19H3zFF4W3zUZ3jAdjmiDNNLs8Ja46M6AD